Elmasry-631/Elmasry-631/README.md

-            "Good code solves today's problems; great code anticipates tomorrow's.", "Automation isn't about replacing people - it's about empowering them.", "The best ERP is invisible - it just works.", ]
+            "Good code solves today's problems; great code anticipates tomorrow's.", "Automation isn't about replacing people - it's about empowering them.", "The best ERP is invisible - it just works.", "Quality is not an act, it is a habit.", "Innovation distinguishes between a leader and a follower.", ]
         import random
         return random.choice(quotes)